Obnoxious713/libft/README.md

 # libft
 First 42 project

-recreation of functions in libc additional functions added with progress
+Recreation of functions in libc
+Additional functions to be added as I progress